lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Since the total size of the MIC and the payload of an All-1 SCHC Fragment is at least the size of an L2 Word, a receiver can, by looking at the message length, distinguish a SCHC Sender-Abort from an All-1 SCHC Fragment (see {{LastFrag}}), even in the presence of padding.

-The Rule ID and DTag values in the SCHC Sender-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.

 The SCHC Sender-Abort MUST NOT be acknowledged.